geoffreyl4412/github-tutorial/README.md

 When you want to save, use `git commit -m "message"`.
 This makes a save file that shows the changes made from what you did after the previous commit.

 **Remote Repo on Github**
 To keep track of your commits, you have to make a remote repo on your github.
 After setting up your account and creating the SSH key, go and make a new repo on github.
 From there, the repo name **has** to be the same name as the repo you want to `push` into.
 After creating the repo, you should copy and paste the code for _pushing into an existing repository_ in SSH one at a time.
 The first one enables the repos to be connected.
-The second one brings your changes up to the remote repo
+The second one brings your changes up to the remote repo.
+Now you can push your changes to your remote!

 ---
 ## Workflow & Commands